Internet in Italy: Copyright and content regulation

 In October 2020, the vice secretary of the Conte II Cabinet Andrea Martella proposed to make mandatory for over-the-top media service the payment of copyright royalties in favour of the content producers, and also to introduce a web tax to provide public schools and for individual citizens with discounted subscriptions of Italian online and paper journals.
-He also suggested to speed up the conversion decrees of the EU copyright directive, to extend the censoring powers of the Italian public authority Agcom in order to contrast online piracy and fake news, and to establish a minimum wage for unstable journalists of the Italian newspapers.
+He also suggested to speed up the conversion decrees of the EU copyright directive, to extend the censoring powers of the Italian public authority Autorità per le Garanzie nelle Comunicazioni (AgCom) in order to contrast online piracy and fake news, and to establish a minimum wage for unstable journalists of the Italian newspapers.

+In 2023, a law was passed which requires all ISPs, public DNS servers, and VPN services to participate in a site blocking scheme known as Piracy Shield, which is intended to prevent piracy of premium content such as television programming and sports broadcasts.
+Site blocking requests are made by rightsholders without judicial review, and processed by AgCom.
+Participants must implement the requests within 30 minutes.